George Boyd (footballer)

-George Jan Boyd (born 2 October 1985) is a professional footballer who plays for Northern Premier League Division One West club Wythenshawe Town.
+George Jan Boyd (born 2 October 1985) is a former professional footballer.
 Initially deployed as a left winger, he was later more frequently utilised in an attacking midfield role.

 Boyd began his career in the Charlton Athletic youth academy before joining Stevenage Borough of the Football Conference in 2001.
 He made his first-team debut in 2002 at the age of 17 and scored 32 goals in 126 appearances over five seasons.
 In January 2007, he signed for Peterborough United for a fee of £260,000, and achieved successive promotions in the 2007–08 and 2008–09 seasons.
 He spent the latter part of the 2009–10 season on loan at Nottingham Forest, then helped Peterborough secure promotion to the Championship in 2010–11, and joined Hull City on loan for the remainder of 2012–13.
 The move was made permanent in May 2013, and Boyd's time at Hull included an FA Cup final appearance in May 2014.

 In September 2014, Boyd signed for Premier League club Burnley, where he recorded the highest average distance covered per match in the league during the 2014–15 season and helped the club gain promotion back to the Premier League in 2015–16.
 He later played for Sheffield Wednesday and returned to Peterborough for the 2019–20 season.
 After a brief spell at Salford City, he retired from professional football in October 2021 and returned semi-professionally in 2023 with Wythenshawe Town, contributing to their promotion in 2023–24.
 Internationally, Boyd represented the England National Game XI between 2005 and 2006 and, being eligible for Scotland through his maternal grandfather, he earned two senior caps between 2013 and 2014.